29988122/Fate-Grand-Order_Lua/README.md

 Skill_Command = "bce,0,f3hi,#,j2d,#,4,x13a1g3"
 ```

+### AutoSkill List
+You can set Enable_Autoskill_List = 1 to enable this feature.
+You can setup a predefined autoskill list from 1~10, and the script let you choose whenever it ran.
+This especially helps if you need to farm few different stages during event.

 ## Events:
 If there are events which includes point reward system gained through quests, please set isEvent variable to 1.